MFaizan18/AlphaQuantTrader/README.md

         timesteps_per_episode.append(timesteps)
     return timesteps_per_episode

-# setting up the no of episodes and no of episodes
 num_episodes = 600  # Number of episodes
 dataset_size = len(data)  # Size of the dataset
 min_percentage = 0.30 # Minimum percentage of the dataset size (30%)